 SOCNORTH provides USNORTHCOM an understanding of irregular threats and facilitates cooperative action with mission partners in defense of the Homeland.
 As an integral member of the USNORTHCOM team, SOCNORTH provides unique options to support their #1 priority - Homeland Defense.
-SOCNORTH is USNORTHCOM's supported command for counterterrorism, counter weapons of mass destruction, and counter transnational organized crime for Mexico and Northern Caribbean.
+SOCNORTH is USNORTHCOM's supported command for counterterrorism, counter weapons of mass destruction, and counter transnational organized crime.